-Introducing one of our San Bernardino County insiders: Lynne Miller, California Historic Route 66 Association!
+Introducing one of our San Bernardino County insiders: Lynne Miller of the California Historic Route 66 Association!

 Tell us about California Historic Route 66 Association.
 What does it do and how long has it been around?